 When creating a pixel map configuration while connected to an Mbox server, it is very useful to enable Live Editing in order to immediately visualize the results of pixel mapping changes (in the Mbox window).
 This scenario will also allow Mbox Remote to provide feedback (flags and warnings) whenever errors are made in the configuration.
-Refer to "Live Editing" on page 58 and "Previsualization" on page 95 for more information about how these elements work together.
+Refer to "Live Editing" on page 58 for more information about how these elements work together.